-Baclofen is a drug used to treat muscle spasticity and is similar to the neurotransmitter GABA.
-It is currently being researched for its potential to treat addiction and opioid withdrawal.
-But baclofen also has a potential of abuse and doesn’t come without side effects.
+Baclofen is a drug used to treat muscle spasms and is similar to the neurotransmitter GABA.
+It is currently being researched for its potential in treating addiction and withdrawal.
+But baclofen also has a potential for abuse and doesn’t come without side effects.
 Read on to learn about the uses, risks, and dosage of baclofen.

 What is Baclofen?

-There are 3 ways to administer baclofen [R]:
+There are 3 ways baclofen can be administered :

-- As a cream, when it is absorbed through the skin
+- As a cream, where it is absorbed through the skin

 - As oral tablets

-- As injections directly into the spinal fluid (intrathecally), using an implanted pump.
-These pumps are implanted only in people with spinal cord damage who need long-term treatment.
+- As injections directly into the spinal fluid (intrathecally), using an implanted pump

 Is Baclofen a Narcotic?

-By definition, baclofen is not a narcotic since it’s not an opioid drug.
-Baclofen does fall under the broader category of ‘Central Nervous System Depressants’, drugs that can cause sedation and have a potential for abuse [R, R].
+Narcotics typically refer to opioid drugs, which baclofen is not.
+Baclofen does, however, fall under the broader category of ‘Central Nervous System Depressants’, drugs that can cause sedation and have a potential for abuse [2, 3].